hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `orchestrator_version` - (Optional) Version of Kubernetes used for the Agents.
 If not specified, the latest recommended version will be used at provisioning time (but won't auto-upgrade)

+-> **Note:** This version must be supported by the Kubernetes Cluster - as such the version of Kubernetes used on the Cluster/Control Plane may need to be upgraded first.

 ---

 A `http_application_routing` block supports the following: